wbpascal/Azuria/README.md

 ##Still questions?
 Then take a look at the [documentation] (http://azuria.infinitesoul.de/help) (documentation only available in german at the moment).

-## Other dependencies
+## Special thanks
+To the authors of the following libraries:

 [JSON .NET](https://www.nuget.org/packages/Newtonsoft.Json/)

 [HtmlAgilityPack](https://htmlagilitypack.codeplex.com/)

 [RestSharp](http://restsharp.org/)

-These can be downloaded with the help of the `nuget restore` command.